Desert Defenders

-The Desert Defenders program is a powerful collaboration, uniting citizen scientists, the Central Arizona Conservation Alliance, the Maricopa County Parks and Recreation Department, and agencies such as the White Tank Mountains Conservancy, McDowell Mountain Conservancy, and others.
+The Desert Defenders program is a powerful collaboration, uniting citizen scientists, the Central Arizona Conservation Alliance, the Maricopa County Parks and Recreation Department, and agencies such as the White Tank Mountains Conservancy, McDowell Sonoran Conservancy, and others.

 Thanks to the dedication of our citizen scientists, the program is making significant strides in improving the region and parks' native biodiversity and ecosystem health.